gbsouza1997/TMD-MLFF-repo/README.md

 This repository contains the database and potentials developed and is divided into two directories

+The directory animations/ contains animations of all modes of the rippled cell that were discussed on the paper as *.xyz files.
+These animations can be visualized using Ovito.

 The directory database/ contains the compressed files for the database.
 The database is composed of 5259 structures for MoS2 and 6187 structures for MoSe2.
 Each structure is an *.xsf file that could be visualized with XCrysDen or Vesta and each